piechartssuck/courses/content/deliverables/03-evaluation-proposal.md

 This submission is due in <b>one week</b> following the [Needs Assessment](/deliverables/02-needs-assessment/) submission date.
 For an exact timeframe, please check [eCampus](https://ecampus.wvu.edu/).

-The following components are required for your submission in the order listed below and must be uploaded as a single cohesive document.
 Barring items 1 and 2, all other criteria must be in standard APA 7th edition formatting.
-The following components are required for your submission in order and must be submitted as a single document.
+The following components are required for your submission in order and must be attached as a single document.

 1. A cover page with your name